gurleynm/A.R.C./README.md

 # A.R.C.
-Automated Remote Car-start, engineered to start your vehicle, regardless of age, via a voice-activated assistant or mobile app.
+Automated Remote Car-start, engineered to start your vehicle via a voice-activated assistant or mobile app.